 Other security or maintenance emergencies can also be called into the public safety line at 402.984.8064.

-For other situations, including to report disturbances or threatening situations, call the Hastings College Student Affairs office at 402.461.7305.
+For other situations, including to report disturbances or threatening situations, call the Hastings College Student Life office at 402.461.7305.
 In evenings and weekends, contact public safety at 402.984.8064.

 Additional campus safety and related information is published in the student handbook.

 Crime Awareness, Campus Security Policies, Annual Security Report

 Hastings College is concerned about the safety and welfare of all campus members and guests and is committed to providing a safe and secure environment.
 In furtherance of these objectives, and in accordance with the Crime Awareness and Campus Security Act of 1990 (Title II of Public Law 101-542) as amended in 1992 and 1998 and renamed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, which requires Hastings College to collect, publish and distribute certain criminal data, the following information is provided.

 The office designated to compile and release these campus statistics is the Office of Student Life.

 You can find our crime statistics and fire log as part of our security report here.

 Procedure for Reporting Crimes and Other Emergencies